George Carter (rugby union): Rugby career

 Rugby was originally played in Auckland under mainly Victorian Rules since 1866.

 Following a successful tour of New Zealand in 1882 by a New South Wales team, an invitation was issued by the Southern Rugby Football Union (later renamed the New South Wales RFU) for a New Zealand team to visit that colony.
 In the absence of a national body controlling rugby, the arranging of the tour fell to Dunedin businessman Samuel Sleigh, who became the team's manager, and the secretary of the Canterbury Rugby Union, William Millton.
 The latter, a barrister and a brilliant all-round sportsman, had captained the Canterbury side since 1878 and was to lead the first-ever New Zealand rugby team.

-Originally the Southern RFU had offered the New Zealand team all the profits from the tour, plus hotel and traveling expenses from Wellington to the return to the same port for 17 men, with the team playing six matches.
+Originally the Southern RFU had offered the New Zealand team all the profits from the tour, plus hotel and travelling expenses from Wellington to the return to the same port for 17 men, with the team playing six matches.
 Subsequent negotiation extended the offer to all 19 men and included the coastal fares, with the number of matches increased to eight.
 The original nominations for the team had members who could not compete due to expenses and unavailability to leave their job the replacements included J G Lecky & rugby veteran George Carter.
 George Carter had a lengthy career in Rugby by this time, having played since he was 18 years old.

-It was generally agreed that the team was a very judicious selection, considering the difficulties associated in getting a first-class team from one colony to another.
+It was generally agreed that the team was a very judicious selection, considering the difficulties associated with getting a first-class team from one colony to another.
 Four uneventful days at sea saw the tourists amuse themselves by participating in quoits, wrestling, boxing & similar pastimes.
-When seas were calm enough a type of football was played and on the final day a North Island vs South Island tug-of-war resulted in a win for the North Island by two pulls to one.
+When the seas were calm enough a type of football was played and on the final day a North Island vs South Island tug-of-war resulted in a win for the North Island by two pulls to one.

 Paramatta presented a crowd of 600 to watch the game & It was soon apparent that the local combination would be no match for the visitors.
 The visitors maintained great pressure the score at half time 17–0. during the 10-minute interval some of the local team removed their boots for the second spell, which did little to aid their team whose play was described as 'crude'.
 The New Zealanders continued to dominate their opponents the final score being 33–0.